la-ots/pelican/docs/form-controls/inputs.md

 **Input Type: Number**

-- Accepts numbers
+- Accepts numbers.
-- Displays a UI optimized for the entry of numbers
+- Displays a UI optimized for the entry of numbers.

 {% include 'markup/input-number.njk' %}